 New novel ways of treating hearing loss are continuously being researched by scientists.

 These new advances are often geared towards “curing” hearing loss in ways that have previously been impossible.
 Here are a few of those advances:

 - Stem cell therapies: Your own stem cells are used in this kind of therapy.
 The idea is that new stereocilia can be generated by these stem cells (those tiny hairs inside of your ears).
 It’s not likely that we will have prescription gene therapy for some time, but for now, studies with animals are showing promise.

 - Progenitor cell activation: So the stereocilia in your ear are being produced by your body’s stem cells.
 Once the stereocilia develop, the stem cells become inactive, and they are then called progenitor cells.
 These new therapies are stimulating the stereocilia to regrow by reactivating the progenitor cells.
 This specific novel therapy has been tried in humans, and the outcomes seem encouraging.
 There was a significant improvement, for most people, in their ability to hear and understand speech.
 It isn’t really known how long it will be before these therapies will be widely available.

 - GFI1 Protein: Some researchers have identified a protein that’s essential to growing new stereocilia.
 Scientists are hoping that they can get a clearer idea of how to get these stereocilia to grow back by recognizing this protein.
 This treatment is very much still on the drawing board and isn’t widely available yet.

 Stay in the moment – address your hearing loss now

 Many of these innovations are promising.
 But let’s not forget that none of them are available to the public at this point.
 So it’s a bad idea to wait to get treatment for your loss of hearing.
 Be proactive about protecting your hearing.

-Don’t try and wait for that miracle cure, call us as soon as you can to schedule a hearing exam.
+Don’t try and wait for that miracle cure, Call or Text Us as soon as you can to schedule a hearing exam.